westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A processing fee.
 The fee varies if individuals are unable to provide a driver’s license.

-When requesting driving records of other individuals, a complete Release Authorization form along with the Driving Record Request form will be demanded.
+When requesting for driving records of other individuals, a complete Release Authorization form along with the Driving Record Request form will be demanded.
 Such requests require the record holder’s written consent to be processed by the department.

 Also, the department may process requests for records of other individuals if it is made on an organization’s letterhead paper.
 The company must also provide valid and detailed reasons for the request as provided by the Uniform Motor Vehicles Records Disclosure Act.